 The farther out the cash flows are the riskier they are, and thus need to be discounted further, based on the Time Value of Money.

 The simplest way to describe the time value of money is as follows: “more money, more sooner, more better.”

-Typically, a forecast for a DCF model will go out approximately 5 years, expect for resource or long-life industries such as mining, oil and gas, and infrastructure where engineering reports will be used to build a long term “life of resource” forecast.
+Typically, a forecast for a DCF model will go out approximately 5 years, except for resource or long-life industries such as mining, oil and gas, and infrastructure where engineering reports will be used to build a long-term “life of resource” forecast.
 For an example of this, please see our mining financial modeling course.

 There are several ways to build a revenue forecast, but broadly speaking they fall into two main categories: growth based and driver based.

-A growth-based forecast is simpler and make sense for stable, and possibly mature business, where a basic year over year growth rate can be used.
+A growth-based forecast is simpler and makes sense for stable, and possibly mature business, where a basic year over year growth rate can be used.
 For many DCF models this will be sufficient.

 Building an expense forecast can be a very detailed and granular process, or it can also be a simple year-over-year comparison.